 The Enterprise Partnership Agreement between the Centre and the Saint Vincent de Paul Society (SVDP) has finished the first stage — development of a business case to roll out a new form of business start-up support in regional NSW.
 Termed Social Business Incubation (SBI), it proposes a blend of commercial business incubation and social enterprise.
 During 2019 the business case will be marketed to SVDP philanthropy networks and to Government.
 The project is designed to run for 5 years and will seek an investment of $14 million.
 The Centre will provide monitoring and evaluation of the project over the 5 years.

 The project is under the supervision of Professor Daryll Hull, with the support and leadership of The Hon Graham West (Honorary Fellow of the Centre).
-Dr Mauricio Marrone from the Faculty of Business and Economics was also engaged in the business case preparation.
+Dr Mauricio Marrone from the Faculty of Business and Economics (now Macquarie Business School) was also engaged in the business case preparation.

 Members’ Projects — External to Centre